TimoLob/AdventOfCode/README.md

 # Advent of Code
-My solutions to the challenged at https://adventofcode.com/.
+My solutions to the challenges at https://adventofcode.com/.